NCAR/DART/observations/obs_converters/AIRS/convert_airs_L2.rst

 and surface properties, plus profiles of retrieved temperature, water vapor, ozone, carbon monoxide and methane.
 Estimates of the errors associated with these quantities will also be part of the Standard Product.
-The temperature profile vertical resolution is 28 levels total between 1100 mb and 0.1 mb, while moisture profile is reported at 14 atmospheric layers between 1100 mb and 50 mb.
+The temperature profile vertical resolution is 28 levels total between 1100 and 0.1 hPa, while moisture profile is reported at 14 atmospheric layers between 1100 hPa and 50 hPa.
 The horizontal resolution is 50 km.
 An AIRS granule has been set as 6 minutes of data, There are 240 granules per day, with orbit repeat cycle of approximately 16 days.